ChumduriLab/Koster_Gurumurthy_et_al.Modelling_C.tr-_HPV_Co-infection/README.md

      - ***06_AdditionalVisualizations_3D.Rmd***: To Generate heatmaps, venn diagrams and dotplots shown in the manuscript (Fig.3 & 4, Suppl.Fig.3 & 4).

-     - ***07_Helper_functions.R***:Custom functions that can be utilized for mapping agilent probe ID to gene symbols, symbols to entrez ID and also for additional datarepresentation.
+     - ***07_Helper_functions.R***:Custom functions that can be utilized for mapping agilent probe ID to gene symbols, symbols to entrez ID and to draw heatmap, expression barplot and fold change barplots (optionally stores TIFF image of final FC barplot)

      - ***08_External_CIN_Analysis.R***: Profiling cervical intraepithelial neoplasia (CIN) characteristics in coinfections by analyzing the microarray dataset of laser-captured epithelium from 128 CIN samples downloaded from the GEO